CogNeW/project_Deck_fpcn_2023/README.md

 # project_Deck_fpcn_2023
-Repository of code used in paper by Deck 2023: Individual-level Functional Connectivity Predicts Cognitive Control Efficiency
+Repository of code used in the paper by Deck 2023: Individual-level Functional Connectivity Predicts Cognitive Control Efficiency

 ## Synthetic Data Generation Support Vector Regression